diagonalized/diagonalized/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on game engine 🎮
+- 🔭 I’m currently working on word fun...
-- 🌱 I’m currently learning game dev
-- ⚡ Fun fact: freudian?

 <!--
 **oedipal/oedipal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.